Lunar theory: Solar perturbation of lunar motion

 Parts of this diagram represent distances, other parts gravitational accelerations (attractive forces per unit mass).
 In a dual significance, SQ represents the Earth-Sun distance, and then it also represents the size and direction of the Earth-Sun gravitational acceleration.
 Other distances in the diagram are then in proportion to distance SQ.
 Other attractions are in proportion to attraction SQ.

 The Sun's attractions are SQ (on the Earth) and LQ (on the Moon).
 The size of LQ is drawn so that the ratio of attractions LQ:SQ is the inverse square of the ratio of distances PQ:SQ.
 (Newton constructs KQ=SQ, giving an easier view of the proportions.)
 The Earth's attraction on the Moon acts along direction PS.
 (But line PS signifies only distance and direction so far, nothing has been defined about the scale factor between solar and terrestrial attractions).

 After showing solar attractions LQ on the Moon and SQ on the Earth, on the same scale, Newton then makes a vector decomposition of LQ into components LM and MQ.
 Then he identifies the perturbing acceleration on the Moon as the difference of this from SQ.
 SQ and MQ are parallel to each other, so SQ can be directly subtracted from MQ, leaving MS. The resulting difference, after subtracting SQ from LQ, is therefore the vector sum of LM and MS: these add up to a perturbing acceleration LS.

 Later Newton identified another resolution of the perturbing acceleration LM+MS = LS, into orthogonal components: a transverse component parallel to LE, and a radial component, effectively ES.

-Newton's diagrammatic scheme, since his time, has been re-presented in other and perhaps visually clearer ways.
+Newton's diagrammatic scheme, since his time, has been represented in other and perhaps visually clearer ways.
 Shown here is a vector presentation indicating, for two different positions, P1 and P2, of the Moon in its orbit around the Earth, the respective vectors LS1 and LS2 for the perturbing acceleration due to the Sun.
 The Moon's position at P1 is fairly close to what it was at P in Newton's diagram; corresponding perturbation LS1 is like Newton's LS in size and direction.
 At another position P2, the Moon is farther away from the Sun than the Earth is, the Sun's attraction LQ2 on the Moon is weaker than the Sun's attraction SQ=SQ2 on the Earth, and then the resulting perturbation LS2 points obliquely away from the Sun.